 Back marker Ethan Titheridge rode the course in 26.21 to secure fastest time honours.

 Next week the Club will contest a 60km handicap event around the Blackbridge block.

-Next week the Club travels to Hinds to contest a 50km handicap event.
+Next week the Club will contest a 48km handicap event around the Grahams Road block.